osxmidi/LinVst/README.md

 Some plugins won't run due to various problems.

+If a GLXBadFBConfig error occurs (check daw errors, it may happen with Kontakt and maybe with other plugins and certain video and mesa systems)

+add MESA_GL_VERSION_OVERRIDE=4.5 to ~/.pam_environment (create the file if it doesn't exist) and then log out and in.

+or by entering into a terminal

+export MESA_GL_VERSION_OVERRIDE=4.5

+and then start the daw from that terminal

 ----

 To install a windows vst exe installation file use wine "path to the exe file"